wzel/GNSS_Compare/docs/user_manual/implemented_algorithms.rst

 However, before explaining how the EKF for the *static user* and the *dynamic user* was implemented, we still need to talk about the measurement model based on the GNSS pseudoranges retrieved from the smartphone's GNSS receiver.
-If you are familiar with this concepts, you can skip the following section.
+If you are familiar with these concepts, you can skip the following section.

 Pseudorange measurement model
 -----------------------------